mozilla/fathom-fox/README.md

 ### 2.2

 * Make viewport size customizable during capture.
-* Bump freeze delay from 0 to 1.
-This avoids many dead-object errors during capture.
+* Bump default freeze delay from 0 to 1.
+This avoids many dead-object errors during bulk capture.
 * Limit length of tags in devtools panel so they don't make it unusably wide.
+* Focus the new label field after inspecting an element and switching to the Fathom devtools panel.
+This makes for faster entry.

 ### 2.1